How to Stay Focused #2: Working Under Pressure

 The Solution to Procrastination

-• Acknowledge your feelings.
+pressing at a certain moment, but they will be in the future.
+Instead of postponing them constantly due to their apparent lack of urgency, focus on getting them over with as soon as they appear. - Acknowledge your feelings.
 Who said feeling overwhelmed isn’t natural?
 If someone told you this, block their number from your phone because you don’t need that kind of negativity in your life.

-• Don’t let your self-worth depend on a task.
-The main issue chronic procrastinators are faced with is a deep-rooted fear of failure.
+issue chronic procrastinators are faced with is a deep-rooted fear of failure.
 The day I understood that falling flat from time to time doesn’t make me less of a person was the same day I began thriving.

 Go Even Deeper